Prepare for OCI Foundation Certification

 - Understand what is Data guard vs Active Data guard.
 How these are used for Disaster Recovery (DR)

 - You will be asked a few questions in this section

 - Pricing and Billing

 - You have 3 plans – Pay As You Go (PAYG), Monthly Flex and BYOL

 - The important thing to note is all regions have the same pricing

 - There is no ingress cost.
 Unlike other cloud providers, there is no egress cost between AD in one region.
 But there is egress cost between two regions

 - You can track the cost/budget by using tags.
 The budget service runs every 15mins and can send you an email.
 Reports are retained for one year

-That’s it folks.
+That’s it, folks.
 Hope this helps.
-Good luck on your exam.
+Good luck with your exam.

 If you are interested in other cloud certifications and how to prepare for them, check out our website.